Welcome to the collector configuration reference guide.

 [plugins] section should look similar to this:

-By default, most plugins are enabled, so you don't need to enable them explicity to use their collectors.
+By default, most plugins are enabled, so you don't need to enable them explicitly to use their collectors.
 To enable or

 disable any specific plugin, remove the comment (